Full 2014 Lexus GS 450h Review

 The GS 350's Remote Touch multimedia controller is more problematic.
 This small, mouselike device adjacent to the gear selector makes sense conceptually, but cursor control is wobbly and imprecise, and making audio or navigation selections is even harder when you're on the move.
 Further complicating the process is the system's lack of a physical "back" button and the fact that all the icons are the same color.
 That said, we do like the impressively large 12-inch display that comes with the optional navigation system as well as the optional Mark Levinson audio system, which sounds fantastic.

 Total luggage capacity for the trunk measures 13.2 cubic feet, just a bit less than the regular GS 350.
-Still, most conventional midsize luxury sedans have bigger trunks.
+Still, most conventional midsize luxury sedans have bigger trunks with rear seatbacks that fold to expand potential cargo capacity.
 As in the GS 350, the GS 450h's rear seats don't fold down.

 As expected of a hybrid luxury sedan, the 2014 Lexus GS 450h goes about its business silently and efficiently, wrapping its occupants in a cocoon of serenity.
-What might surprise you is that the GS 450h also boasts surprisingly swift acceleration.
+Acceleration is quick, though enhanced fuel economy is the 450h's main reason for existence.
+In our testing the hybrid was actually a bit slower than the regular GS 350.

 The hybrid GS sedan's standard adaptive suspension continually adapts to road and driving conditions to provide the best ride and handling possible.
-A driver-adjustable interface includes Eco, Normal, Sport and Sport Plus settings, and in addition to the suspension, you can tailor the car's steering effort, accelerator response and stability control intervention to your liking.
+A driver-adjustable interface includes Eco, Normal, Sport and Sport Plus settings, and in addition to the suspension, you can tailor the car's steering effort, accelerator response and stability control intervention to your liking, although the latter is still set to very conservative limits.
 Just want that silent and efficient commute?
 Stick with Eco or Normal.
 Feeling feisty or want to show your BMW-owning buddy that hybrids can have some fun, too?
 Dial up Sport Plus.
 There's also an EV mode that enables you to drive for short distances at low speeds on battery power alone.